extrame/docx/README.md

 Yet another library to read and write .docx (a.k.a.
 Microsoft Word documents or ECMA-376 Office Open XML) files in Go.

+## About this fork

+first, this fork is a testless fork.

+second, what I added:

+- style unmarshall

 ## Introduction

 As part of my work for [Basement Crowd](https://www.basementcrowd.com) and [FromCounsel](https://www.fromcounsel.com), we were in need of a basic library to manipulate (both read and write) Microsoft Word documents.